 Spanning nearly 6,000 square miles, the Serengeti has even more to offer you today.
 Take a picnic lunch and your camera as you head out in your trusted Land Rovers.
 Roll down the windows, or stand up to take advantage of the customized roof hatch, feeling the fresh air rush past as you navigate the winding park roads in your pursuit of interesting wildlife sightings.
 With this perspective, you have unhindered views.
 The possibilities for what lies ahead are endless!

-This evening when you return to the Nyumba you can indulge in a few tasty snacks while watching the brilliant equatorial sun dip below the horizon.
-Head into the dining tent where the tempting aromas of home-made soup and fresh bread beckon you to dinner.
-Overnight: Serengeti Nyumba (B,L,D)
+When you return to the Nyumba this evening, you can indulge in a few tasty snacks while watching the brilliant equatorial sun dip below the horizon.
+Head into the dining tent where the tempting aromas of homemade soup and fresh bread beckon you to dinner.
+Serengeti Nyumba (B,L,D)

 Day 7 — Serengeti National Park

 Families with advanced reservations will awaken early (approx. 4 a.m.) for the sunrise hot-air balloon ride, then meet up with the group after a bush breakfast.
 (Extra costs and advance reservations apply.
 Participants must be at least 4’ tall and seven years old.)
 Travelers who opt to skip the balloon ride will wake up to hot drinks and a hearty breakfast at camp.
 Then hit the trail in your trusty safari vehicle for wildlife viewing with your guides.
 You’ll meet up with ballooners later this morning.

 Continue wildlife viewing in the heart of the park today, stopping for a picnic lunch.
 Enjoy more exploration of this remarkable place, with stunning landscapes, jaw-dropping sunrises and sunsets, and amazing wildlife.